baseboxorg/jeffskinnerbox.github.io/content/articles/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 ```

 After a successful upgrade and reboot,
-use `hostnamectl` and `vcgencmd` to see your current Raspbian version
+use `hostnamectl` and `vcgencmd` if you wish to see your current Raspbian version
-and firmware version using the method shown below:
+and firmware version.
+See how below:

 ```bash
 # check you current OS version